BloatingRoadmap

 Bottom line: aim for repeatability, not a perfect rainbow every day.

 If you want a more plant-forward meal framework, the companion move here is our plant-based gut-friendly meals.
 The goal is not extreme variety on day one.
 The goal is a pattern you can keep.
+If you want the broader bridge on why varied fiber patterns may matter for microbial diversity and resilience, use fiber diversity and microbiome resilience.

 If Your Gut Is Sensitive, Start Gently